ungoldman/gh-release/README.md

 There are packages that already do something like this, and they're great, but I want something that does this one thing really well and nothing else, leans heavily on standards in `package.json` and `CHANGELOG.md`, and can work both as a cli tool and programmatically in node.
 Mostly I want this to work well as a dependency in [versioneer](https://github.com/ngoldman/versioneer).

+## Contributing

+`gh-release` is an **OPEN Open Source Project**.
+This means that:

+> Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
+This project is more like an open wiki than a standard guarded open source project.

+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## License

 [ISC](LICENSE.md)